 The next step in this process is to take the fundamental brand issues and isolate the insight gaps that remain.
 Essentially, this refers to the pressing questions or insights that keep you up at night.

 The problem is that we often don’t realize how many assumptions we make in our daily activities and customer interactions.
-We do this simply because there is not enough time or that we just assume we already know the answers.
-Sometimes the issue is that we have not taken the opportunity to clearly articulate the questions.
-We have not formulated in our minds what is still not known.
-Or more importantly, to concretely describe the queries.
+We do this simply because there is not enough time or because we just assume we already know the answers.
+However, sometimes the issue is that we have not taken the opportunity to clearly articulate the questions.
+In other words, we have not formulated in our minds what is still unknown.
+Or more importantly, we have not figured out how to concretely describe the queries.

-Often I find this to be a step that many people struggle with as clearly stating success metrics for a particular activity can be difficult.
-This is especially evident when legacy tactics are used such as sponsoring physicians to a conference.What is the measurement for success?
+Often I find this step to be one that many people struggle with.
+This is due to the fact that clearly stating success metrics for a particular activity can be particularly difficult.
+This is especially evident when legacy tactics are used, such as sponsoring physicians to a conference.
+As a result, you need to consider what is the measurement of success.
 Is it the number of physicians who accepted your sponsorship?
-Or is the number of presentations that they give after attending?
+Or is it the number of presentations that they give after attending?
 Or is it a particular behavioral shift you are seeking from them over time?
-Sometimes it can be several of these and some can be more difficult or time intensive to measure.
+Sometimes it can be several of these benchmarks, including some that are more difficult or time intensive to measure.

-Sign up for a special complimentary, no obligation, personalized one-on-one web meeting demonstration to see how the Value Creator process works, and how discussion forums and annotation exercises could be leveraged for your next advisory board or steering committee.
+Sign up for a special complimentary, no obligation, personalized one-on-one web meeting demonstration to see how the MIQ Discovery™ process works, and how our best-in-class virtual collaboration tools can be leveraged for your next advisory board or steering committee.